hopperfund/events/index.md

 ####Catering

 Check if they can provide for dietary requirements in an acceptable way.
 This means:

 - Catering to people with coeliac disease and other allergies, vegetarians, vegans, religious needs, including halal and kosher, and more.
 - Check the food-service plans - it's much harder to feed people with dietary needs if wait-staff are taking food around a room.
 - If food is served buffet-style, try give people with dietary requirements access first.
 Often, serving implements get messed up and cross-contamination occurs, or the only food they can eat is consumed by other people.
 - If you can't cater for these, let the attendees know as soon as possible, and consider refunding a portion of the ticket cost.
 - Help them by identifying local restaurants and food places that cater for their dietary requirements, and consider offering them access to a fridge on-site to store their own food.
 - If you're providing special meals, try not to make a big deal of it.
 Quietly communicate with the people where they should be to receive their meal so they understand what the process is.
-Imagine your event at maximum chaos - you probably won't be able to reliably track down these people, so ensure that this is communicated at check-in (preferable) or through clear signage (last resort).
+Imagine your event at maximum chaos; you probably won't be able to reliably track down these people, so ensure that this is communicated at check-in (preferable) or through clear signage (last resort).
 Remember that signage that is too low down will not be able to be seen through a crowd.

 ####Deaf access